 Board Configurations

-oveRTOS ships with three reference board definitions.
+oveRTOS ships with four reference board definitions — stm32f746g-discovery, qemu-mps2-an500, host, and wasm.
 Each board lives under boards/<name>/ and supplies:

 board.yaml— machine-readable hardware description (clocks, memory, peripherals)- A CMakeLists.txt (or equivalent) that selects the correct backend and passes hardware parameters to the build